 Another tip is to meet face-to-face.
 It is always good.
 I feel the difference that it makes in my team right now.
 I visited them, and it’s exciting.
 It’s an opportunity to share some information with a team.
-It is harder to share via Skype.
+It is harder to share via Zoom.

 I showed them the presentation that I’d prepared for investors.
 Now they understand more aspects that are related not only to developing or designing, but they also know our business model, market, and the potential we have right now.

 It made them more committed to the mission of the company, which is more difficult to explain remotely.
 It is possible, if you have a clear vision and mission.
 When employees understand your mission and vision, they feel that they are part of something huge.
 It will make the difference between the employees who come just to develop and the people who feel the sense of responsibility to make it (vision) happen.

 Yes, I believe that being an example for people is great.
 If I don’t respect them, I cannot expect them to respect me.
 Respect is just an example.
 If I do not respect their time – if we set a Zoom meeting and I don’t show up – they will learn that it is ok for them not to show up too.
 It starts with the basics, and being an example to follow is very important for a good manager.

 Once we require more developers we will make a video, so you can show it to the candidates.
 I do believe that the more information people get, the more likely they will apply for a job and join a company.

 If interested in the Middle East job market, check out the article about the local recruitment issues.

 Hi, my name is Iva Kozlovskaya; I am Managing Partner at Qubit Labs